angelggdev/angelggdev/README.md

 ## Bio
 - :hourglass: Currently working as a front end developer in Bridge Patient Portal.
-- :mortar_board: I'm also a biochemist and a pianist

 ## Skills
 - :notebook: Advanced English, Native Spanish, Basic Portuguese